 A dog’s prognosis can vary depending on how elevated its body temperature was, how long it was hyperthermic, and its body condition before the heatstroke.

 Most dogs will completely recover to normal if the temperature isn’t extremely high and the hyperthermia doesn’t last for too long.
-If they suffered from a severe episode of heat exhaustion or heatstroke, then they could experience permanent organ damage.
+However, if they suffered from a severe episode of heat exhaustion or heatstroke, they could experience permanent organ damage.

-Not all dogs die from heatstroke, but the secondary lasting effects induced by heatstroke could lead to the dog’s demise.
+Not all dogs die from heatstroke, but the secondary lasting effects of heatstroke could lead to the dog’s demise.
 Dogs that have experienced severe heatstroke also have a higher chance of heatstroke reoccurring because their thermoregulatory center could be damaged.

 Keep your dog cool